 Foyer and Side Tables

 This is particularly great if you want to experiment a bit while keeping it small.
 You can use any variety of vases you have in your home, or even an old container you have lying around.
 Make sure you know what level of sunlight and frequency of water replacement your plants will need so you don’t give them too much light or drown them.

-Putting plants in your bathroom, starting off with the shower caddy, is a terrific way to put nature’s beauty in your shower!
+Putting plants or flower in your bathroom, starting off with the shower caddy, is a terrific way to put nature’s beauty in your shower!
 It also cleans the air and keeps the air fresh even while you’re showering.
 Bonus – you won’t even need to water them a lot!

 This is perfect for rooms or apartment units where you don’t have much space to work with to begin with.
 Put them on containers and hang them to the wall and work upward.
 Play with the level and placement as much as you want to go with your style.

 You don’t have to have a luxurious piece like at Thanksgiving.
 In fact, a small plant in a container is the ideal way to put a clean shade of green to any room.
 This is suitable for areas like your dining table, coffee table or the kitchen island.